SIGNS OF EATING DISORDERS IN CHILDREN/ DOES MY CHILD HAVE AN EATING DISODER

 Continuum of care for Eating Disorders

-There is a comprehensive continuum of care in the opimal treatment of eating disorders to ensure patients are receiving the right care, in the right place at the right time as they transition to a place of stability and healthy eating habits.
+There is help for parents of kids with eating disorders.
+Overall, it is a comprehensive continuum of care in the opimal treatment of eating disorders to ensure patients are receiving the right care, in the right place at the right time as they transition to a place of stability and healthy eating habits.
 This begins with outpatient clinic visits, and with increasing levels of care includes IOP (intensive outpatient program), PHP (partial hospitalization program), residential and inpatient care.
 Our clinical team knows that eating disorder behaviors involve complex medical and behavioral health components and can help guide you to the best care level for your loved one as their care needs evolve.
 We medically support the patient before and after residential/inpatient care.

 Medical Appointments